kasperkamperman/OSCDataMonitor/readme.md

 ---

-It's developed in Processing and available for OSC, Windows and Linux.
+It's developed in Processing and available for MacOS, Windows and Linux.

 The Processing code was updated on 17-06-2017 to work with Processing 3 and the ControlP5 library (tested version 2.2.6).